-I met the artist, James A. Newman under a starless sky over a basket of chicken livers washed down with some pints of dark ale at an outdoor eatery, catty-corner from Queen Victoria Pub.
+I met the artist, J.D.
+Strange (James Dennison Strange) under a starless sky over a basket of chicken livers washed down with some pints of dark ale at an outdoor eatery, catty-corner from Queen Victoria Pub.
 The burned out second floor window at the bar across the soi had been replaced and a cat was licking one of the paint chips left behind on the red awning.
 Leaded or unleaded, I wasn’t sure.
 Foot traffic was picking up and so were the green and yellows.
-Newman seemed more interested in a busty woman in long heels and short shorts and a nerdy gal, wearing white framed glasses and eating deep fried larvae than this interviewer.
+Strange seemed more interested in a busty woman in long heels and short shorts and a nerdy gal, wearing white framed glasses and eating deep fried larvae than this interviewer.
 But this wasn’t my first rodeo.
 No. On with it, as Christopher Minko once told me.

 KC: Someone, a long time ago, gave me some good advice about women.
 He said, “Tell the pretty woman she’s smart and the smart woman she’s pretty.”
 It made sense to me at the time.